Achievable logoAchievable logo

 e.
 The narrator is frightened of Otto Fuchs and stays in the wagon bottom to avoid him is incorrect because he and his companion ride in the bottom of the wagon covered with a blanket to keep warm, not to avoid Fuchs.

-A passage focused on classification defines separate categories and gives details that fit into each one.
+A passage focused on classification sorts information into separate categories and then gives details that belong in each category.

 For example: